Skip to content

 Beyond academic degrees, certain certifications can strengthen your profile:

-Some countries (e.g. Germany, Italy, Spain) also require registration in national professional registers or chambers.
+Some countries (e.g. Italy, Germany, Spain) may also require registration in national professional associations or chambers.

-A specialised master’s degree helps bridge the gap between technical skills and managerial responsibilities.
-It prepares you to:
+A professional training programme helps bridge the gap between technical knowledge and managerial responsibility.
+It prepares future project managers to:

 • Understand contract law and procurement (including FIDIC standards)